carsomatte/mjpeg_livecam/README.md

 4. **Install `mjpg_streamer` on the Camera Host**
    - Install dependencies and compile `mjpg_streamer` or use a package manager.
-   - Start the stream, ensuring it binds to all interfaces or just the VPN IP:
+   - Start the stream, ensuring it binds to all interfaces or just the VPN IP
 5. **Test from Main Client**
    - Make sure you're connected to the WireGuard VPN on your main computer.
    - Access the video stream via: